 My future ‘bet’ would be that Polar will include almost everything that the V800 can do in the Vantage V.

-“Exactly When?” would be a question that is not fully answered by Polar’s published roadmap and I don’t have any insights that I will share beyond that.
-I DO get the distinct impression that Vantage is strategically important for Polar.
+“Exactly When?” would now seem to be in 2019.
+As of Feb 2019, Polar has already delivered on almost all of its promised Roadmap but I don’t have any insights that I will share beyond that.
+Note that Vantage is strategically important for Polar.
 So if Feature X doesn’t appear for a while there WILL be a good reason for that.

 So.
 To answer the question “Is Polar the best running watch” then my answer would have caveats and say that “Yes, it might turn out to be“. ie the V800’s accuracy and features combined with the new features and new looks would be a pretty awesome package.